 The goal of the COBIA Phase I development effort was to demonstrate the functionality through prototyping the implementation of a COBIA compliant thermodynamic package and a corresponding socket.
 A second goal was to demonstrate COM/COBIA interoperability by showing that a COM property package can be utilized from a COBIA PME, and vice versa.

 The M&T SIG found that the Phase 1 deliverables meet the requirements specified in the statement of work.

-As part of the review of the Phase I deliverables, the M&T SIG identified code maintainability as a key consideration for ongoing development.
+As part of the review of the Phase I deliverables, the Methods & Tools Special Interest Group identified code maintainability as a key consideration for ongoing development.
 Code maintainability will be addressed as part of the forthcoming updates of the Methods &Tools Integrated Guidelines.

 Based on these recommendations, the Management Board decided to go ahead with Phase II of the COBIA project.

 Phase II, when completed, will allow development of both PMEs and PMCs relying on COBIA.
 The IDL parser and stub code generators will simplify development in the pure C++ environment on the Microsoft Windows operating system by allowing developers to create and implement custom interfaces.
 As part of this phase, the IDL for the interfaces identified as of primary importance will be formalized and available for use in fully-functioning PMEs and PMCs.